genneko/website-source/content/playing-with-bsd/storage/mounting-from-zfs-failed.md

     ```

 2. Next I checked if there's any ZFS pool available for import.
-I did this because similar problems were reported on the web and they seem to have something to do with a ZFS pool on USB storage.
+I did this because similar problems were reported on the web and they seem to have something to do with ZFS pools on USB storage.
 Oh wait!
 Another zroot?
 Where does it come from?
     ```
     $ sudo zpool import